-(b) Stock price on exercise date

-Stock options exercised during the year ended 31 August 2023 are as follows:
+(b) Stock price on exercise date Stock options exercised during the fiscal year ended 31 August 2024 are as follows:

-(Shares) (Yen
+(Shares) (Yen)

 Туре Number of shares Weighted-average stock price on exercise date

-Stock options 100,263 ¥28,699
+Stock options 70,995 ¥37,987

-Note: Our common stock has been split on a 3-to-1 basis, effective 1 March 2023.
-The number of shares to be exercised and the weighted average share price on the exercise date are converted to the number of shares after the stock split.
+2. Our common stock has been split on a 3-to-1 basis, effective 1 March 2023.
+The number of stock options by type of shares is disclosed after conversion to the number of shares after the stock split.